Defaulting on your business debt is the one thing that can make you feel like a loser. And in the worst way. I know this first hand.

-And then…gradually, and certainly without warning…I couldn’t keep up with the payments.
-It wasn’t a single factor that led to this but a combination of them…27 of them, by my analysis.
+And then…gradually, and not without warning…I couldn’t keep up with the payments.
+It wasn’t a single factor that led to this but a combination of them…27, by my analysis.

-Suddenly, underneath the bed with the dust and the forgotten shoes seemed like a safe and welcome space for me to spend the rest of my life.
+Suddenly, underneath the bed, with the dust and the forgotten shoes, seemed like a safe and welcomed space for me to spend the rest of my life.

 I was too frightened to open my mail.
 I just didn’t want to know the extent of my debt.
 Neither did I want to deal with any legal threats and requests for payment that came through the mail or by phone…

-You see, you can default on your business debt and still come out as a winner, and with your self-esteem intact.
+You see, I really believe that even if you default on your business debt, you can still come out of the experience as a winner, and with your self-esteem intact.

-When you acted on your dream and borrowed money to establish your business, you placed yourself in that small percentage of people who actually take action towards their goals.
+So you acted on your dream and borrowed some money to establish your business.
+Because you did this, you placed yourself in that small percentage of people who actually take action towards their goals.

 You were bold, you took risks, you kicked butt and you made things happen.
-You took on some business debt with every intention to pay it back.
+After all, you had every intention of paying back your debt.
 And for a while you did.
-You were confident and your self-esteem was high.
+You were the consummate entrepreneur!